 - When Erin tells this story to the Elements and Celestia, Rarity compares it to the epiphanies that each of them had when they received their Cutie Marks.
 As Celestia puts it, "You struggled, and then found a purpose and an identity for yourself.
 In the end, you reached an epiphany that helped you discover who you were, and what you wanted to do.
 And then, you received a cutie mark.
 It's not exactly in the traditional way.
 But as cutie mark stories go, it's not bad."

 - Failed a Spot Check: While in Ponyville, Erin didn't see Canterlot until whe was told where it was.

 - False Friend: Erin is afraid she is one of these to Twilight Sparkle and the other Ponyvillians.
 The longer she stays in town, the more guilt she feels regarding this.

 - Fantastic Racism: Several members of Celestia's Royal Counsel are dead-set against humanity coming to Equestria.
-Some of them even resign their positions and move away from Canterlot in protest.
+Some of them even resign from their positions and move away from Canterlot in protest.

-- Fish out of Water: Erin, once she gets to Equestria
+- Fish out of Water: Erin, once she gets to Equestria.

 - Group Hug: Several, during the course of the story.